kokiqq/koki/README.md

-# uzi — web developer
+# uzi — Frontend Developer & UI Designer

-I build modern, performance-focused websites with an eye for clean layouts, transparent effects, and seamless interaction.
-My goal?
-Interfaces that feel smooth, intuitive, and visually sharp.
+I craft modern, performance-driven websites with a strong focus on clean layouts, transparent UI effects, and seamless interactions.
+My aim is simple: interfaces that *feel* as good as they look — intuitive, fast, and visually refined.

-I focus on frontend development with strong design principles, bringing together functionality and aesthetic.
-No fluff — just good UI, good code, and constant iteration.
+I specialize in frontend development with solid design principles, combining aesthetic precision with clean, maintainable code.
+No fluff — just thoughtful UI, responsive design, and continuous iteration.

 ---

-## 🔧 Current Focus
+## 🔧 What I'm Working On

-- Building websites with **glassmorphism**, **motion UI**, and **transparent layering**
+- Building web interfaces using **glassmorphism**, **motion UI**, and **layered transparency**
-- Refining my skills in **React**, **Tailwind CSS**, and **advanced JavaScript**
+- Sharpening my skills in **React**, **Tailwind CSS**, and advanced **JavaScript**
-- Prototyping UI systems and component libraries
+- Designing custom **component libraries** and **UI systems** for scalability
-- Offering free builds — for now
+- Offering **free builds** for now — open to collaborations and contributions

 ---